 Today’s Rolex collectors focus on the rarity of and history behind pre-owned Rolex watches.
 The less watches released to market for specific model, the more valuable they tend to be over time.
 Another factor is the quality of precious metals and diamonds utilized to manufacture the watch.
 In today’s economy, there is a premium on gold, silver, and platinum.
 Vintage products (no matter what their product category) tend to be made with extremely high-quality materials.
 Rolex watches are no exception.
 Vintage Rolex often feature amazingly intricate gold Rolex bracelets and unique diamond configurations.

 Vintage Rolex Daytona (IUmage Courtesy: Jared Paul Stern)

 Collectors also buy vintage Rolex because of the history behind them.
 For instance, Rolex has developed watches for specific explorers, scientists, pilots, movie characters, sailors, and racecar drivers.
 Such watches can sell for hundreds-of-thousands of dollars and tend to be a part of exclusive auctions.
 The best policy when searching for a vintage Rolex is to do your research as to how many of a particular model were released to market, the significance of their history, special features, and types of precious metals/stones used.
 It is also important to know if any watch parts were replaced throughout time – and to note that replaced dials, bracelets, and dials can greatly reduce their value.

 Vintage Sub with Patina Markers and Leather Band

 Plus, original watch documents, certifications, and boxes (along with a nicely conditioned Rolex watch) are as good as gold!
-Once you buy Rolex used, it is advised that you continually keep up on their worth.
+Once you buy Rolex used, it is advised that you continually keep up on their worth in case you ever want to sell your Rolex watch.
 The beauty of owning a piece of history is that Rolex watches can increase in value as the years progress.
 Happy Rolex hunting!